DmitriiGoltsov/DmitriiGoltsov/README.md

 Junior Java developer
 ---------------------

 I am in the middle of the process of switching careers right now.
 For now, I'm a qualified lawyer with more than 4 years of experience.
 But I have always been keen on modern technologies, especially in IT-sphere.
 So, I decided to become a professional programmer.

-I started several months ago with learning basics of operation systems, CVS, and familiarising with different programming languages (via manuals, books, learning videos etc.).
+I started several months ago with learning basics of operating systems, CVS, and familiarising with different programming languages (via manuals, books, learning videos etc.).
 And recently I have found a passion for back-end and Java, which I currently learn.

 * 🌍  I'm based in Belgrade, Serbia
 * 🖥️  See my portfolio at [GitHub](http://github.com/DmitriiGoltsov)